-This wonderfully juicy, flavor exploding, melt-in-your-mouth Slow Cooker Beef Brisket Recipe is “better than any restaurant” according to my food critic husband!
+This Slow Cooker Beef Brisket Recipe is wonderfully juicy, flavor exploding, melt-in-your-mouth and “better than any restaurant” according to my food critic husband!

-There are many ways to prepare beef brisket – there’s smoked beef brisket, oven beef brisket but I’m telling you this Crockpot Beef Brisket recipe is my favorite method for juicy, flavor exploding beef brisket!
+Beef Brisket can be prepared many ways – there’s smoked beef brisket, oven beef brisket but I’m telling you this Slow Cooker Beef Brisket recipe is my favorite method for juicy, flavor exploding beef brisket!
 And it’s SO EASY!
 It’s the ultimate stress free company dinner because it can be made days in advance then reheated in the slow cooker for stress free entertaining (which is actually my preferred method)!

 Beef brisket boasts the richest natural flavor of any cut of meat and is my choice meat whenever I dine at any barbecue restaurant.
 The flavor comes in part from the extra long cooking time required to break down the fibers of the meat as brisket comes from the front breastbone of the cow so there is a lot of connective tissue and muscle that supports much of the weight of the cow.